-R12-208.05.1 Prohibition; Applicability.
-Section 12-208(4) (Restrictions on Employment of Present and Former Employees, Selling to the [State] After Termination of Employment is Prohibited) of the [State] Procurement Code prohibits a former [State] employee whose annual salary exceeded [$____] from selling or attempting to sell to any governmental body of the [State] within one year following the date employment ceased.
+R12-207.02.1 Prohibition; Applicability.
+Section 12-207(3) (Restrictions on Employment of Present and Former Employees, Selling to the [State] After Termination of Employment is Prohibited) of the [State] Procurement Code prohibits a former [State] employee whose annual salary exceeded [$____] and who held a position that granted them official responsibility over the procurement process from selling or attempting to sell to any governmental body of the [State] within one year following the date employment ceased.
 This prohibition applies with regard to any [State] governmental body and not just to the governmental body with which the former [State] employee used to be employed.

-R12-208.05.2 “Sell" Defined.
-Section 12-208(4) (Restrictions on Employment of Present and Former Employees, Selling to the [State] After Termination of Employment is Prohibited) of the [State] Procurement Code, defines "sell" for the purpose of prohibiting selling to the [State] to mean:
+R12-207.02.2 “Sell" Defined.
+Section 12-207(3) (Restrictions on Employment of Present and Former Employees, Selling to the [State] After Termination of Employment is Prohibited) of the [State] Procurement Code, defines "sell" for the purpose of prohibiting selling to the [State] to mean: